Magyartanulas/magyartanulas.github.io/Section4.md

 But wait, there's more!

 In Hungarian, when a noun becomes quaintified (either by numbers or by adjectives) it becomes singular.
+These nouns will now take singular 3rd person conjugations instead of plural conjugations.

 * Fák (trees)
 * Két fa (Two trees)